Re-examining Granger Causality with Causal Bayesian Networks and Reichenbachs Principles: Experiments

-Ground truth connectivity matrix $A$ combines all ${A}_{\tau}$ at all $\tau$. $A$ can contain latent variables and cycles to replicate the chaotic connectivity structure of a complex system such as a biological brain. $\epsilon$ indicates a time-correlated non-Gaussian additive noise imposed on each variable in the data.
-Figure \ref{fig:simData} shows the simulated time series before the additive noise (Figure \ref{fig:corrNoise}) was imposed on each time series.
-Figure \ref{fig:A_mat} shows the ground truth, and Figure \ref{fig:res} depicts the inferred matrix.
+where $A$ is the ground-truth connectivity matrix, which encodes links at lags $\tau$. $A$ combines all ${A}_{\tau}: \forall \tau \in \{0, 1, \dots, \tau_{max}\}$, can contain cycles and bi-directional links to simulate the connectivity structure of complex systems such as the biological brain. $\epsilon$ indicates a time-correlated, non-Gaussian additive noise imposed on each variable in the data, which controls chaos in our experiment.
+These intricacies are introduced to show the robustness of our method.
+Additive noises $\epsilon_{in}$ and $\epsilon_{ct}$ are depicted in Figure~\ref{fig:DataScenarios}

-The obtained result from the analysis is satisfactory.
-The algorithm was able to almost all links (i.e. true positives (TP)) colour-coded yellow in figure \ref{fig:res} but three (3) true negatives (TN).